Xablu/Meetups/03 Build your first connected Xamarin mobile app using MvvmCross 5.0/README.md

 Run the App!

 # Bonus assignments
-1. Create a screen with that shows a list of data by using an API that runs in Azure: https://xablu-petstore.azurewebsites.net/swagger/
+1. Create a screen that shows a list of data by using an API that runs in Azure: https://xablu-petstore.azurewebsites.net/swagger/

 2. On Item click event of a row, open a popup with the text of the row in it